We’ve put together some gift and date ideas that are sure to impress your significant other.

-Sharlene Phou is a junior at Sacramento State, where she is majoring in journalism.
-When she isn't writing, she likes to paint, cook and read manga.
-She enjoys meeting different personalities while reporting and hopes to one day work for a lifestyle magazine like Women's Health and Psychologies.
+Sharlene Phou is a senior at Sacramento State, where she is majoring in journalism.
+When she isn't working on a story, she likes to paint, cook and read comics.
+She enjoys meeting different personalities while reporting and hopes to write art and culture pieces for publications like Sactown Magazine and Comstock's.

 Latest posts by Sharlene Phou (see all)